MCAT Biology : Immune Proteins and Signals

 The mechanisms of antibody-mediated antigen disposal occur in the order of neutralization, agglutination, and opsonization.
 During the process of neutralization, antibodies block pathogenic activity.
 During agglutination, antibody molecules aggregate multiple pathogens.
 Finally, during opsonization phagocytes engulf pathogens bound to antibodies.

-Example Question #84 : Immune System
+Example Question #3 : Immune Proteins And Signals

 Which toll-like receptor (TLR) recognizes single-stranded RNA?